spesml/spesml.github.io/2_Concepts/3_ModelingFramework/03_requirements_viewpoint.md

 On the other hand, there are verification goals that can be fulfilled considering architectural models only:

-1. Design constraints, which pose demands on teh architectural model, are obviously to be verified on the model itself.
+1. Design constraints, which pose demands on the architectural model, are obviously to be verified on the model itself.
 2. In systems engineering, simulation of an architectural model with executable components behavior specifications is a specific form  of prototyping to get early feedback on the feasibility of the chosen architecture to satisfy requirements.

 ### Approaches to Requirements Fulfillment